MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 # Batching Ingestion Monitoring

-Batching ingestion is the most performant [method](ingest-data-overview#batching-vs-streaming-ingestion) for ingesting data used by Azure Data Explorer (ADX).
+Batching ingestion is the most performant [method for ingesting data](ingest-data-overview#batching-vs-streaming-ingestion) used by Azure Data Explorer (ADX).

 In batching ingestion, ADX optimizes data ingestion for high throughput by batching the incoming data into small chunks based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md) that is defined on the database or table from which the data is ingested.
 The small batches of incoming data are then merged and optimized for fast query results.

+ADX uses Azure monitor to monitor ingestion metrics in Azure portal.
 By monitoring the batching ingestion, you can get information about the ingestion result, the amount of ingested data, the latency of the ingestion, and the batching process itself.

-ADX uses Azure monitor to monitor ingestion metrics in Azure portal.
+ADX uses Azure monitor to monitor ingestion metrics in Azure portal that provide information about the ingestion result, the amount of ingested data, the latency of the ingestion, and the batching process itself.

-What does the information do for you? understand what they mean and see how to use them to get valuable insights.

 Batching ingestion occurs in stages, and each stage is governed by a *component*: